MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/receivables-how-reconcile-customer-payments-list-unpaid-sales-documents.md

 The related document remains open.

-### <a name="to-process-a-payment-that-is-lower-than-the-remaining-discounted-amount" />To process a payment that is lower than the remaining discounted amount
+### <a name="to-process-a-payment-that-is-lower-than-the-remaining-discounted-amount"></a>To process a payment that is lower than the remaining discounted amount
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Payment Registration**, and then choose the related link.
 2. Enter the payment amount in the **Amount Received** field.
 The amount is lower than the amount in the **Rem.
 Amt. after Discount** field.